 Do Your Banking in Florida

 Even in today's world where online banking is popular, tax auditors know that most people park their money in a bank near their home.
 So, if you're claiming to be a Florida resident, you should move your money to a Florida bank.
-It can be a national bank—like Bank of America—but there should be a branch close to your Florida home where you can do your banking in person (including renting a safe deposit box).
+It can be a national bank — like Bank of America — but there should be a branch close to your Florida home where you can do your banking in person.
 You'll also want to make sure all bank statements are sent to your Florida address.

 This advice extends to all your financial activities.
 Start working with Florida-based brokers, financial planners, insurance agents and the like.
 And, again, make sure all statements, payments and notices are sent to your home in Florida, including credit card statements.
 If you're retired, have your Social Security checks or retirement plan distributions mailed to Florida or deposited into a Florida bank.

 While you're making arrangements to have your credit card statements sent to your Florida address, do the same for all your other bills.
 Do it for your electric, phone, cable, gas, water and other utility bills — even if they're for your warm-weather home.
 This will help you check off a box for the Florida residency requirements.